A detailed statistical analysis of the mass profiles of galaxy clusters: Data analysis

-We calculate $M_\mathrm{DM}(r_i)$ of each radial bin through a Monte Carlo (MC) analysis in order to propagate uncertainties accurately.
+where $\mu=0.6$ is the mean molecular weight of the ICM.
+We calculate $M_\mathrm{tot}(r_i)$ of each radial bin through a Monte Carlo (MC) analysis in order to propagate uncertainties accurately.
 In detail, the prescription for each MC realization is as follows: In each bin $i$ the best estimates of $T_i$ and $n_{e,i}$ are added to random numbers drawn from Gaussian distributions representative of the uncertainties $\delta T_i$ and $\delta n_{e,i}$.
 In order to apply Equation \eqref{eq:he}, we estimate the logarithmic derivative of, e.g., $T$ at the bin-radius $r_i$ by the slope of the unique parabola that passes through $(\ln r_{i-1},\ln T_{i-1})$, $(\ln r_i,\ln T_i)$, and $(\ln r_{i+1},\ln T_{i+1})$.
 In this way we can calculate the total mass interior to $r_i$ for that data realization.
-We subtract the gas mass, estimated through a five-point Newton-Cotes integration formula applied to the same realization of the density data, and we arrive at the dark matter mass $M_{\mathrm{DM},i}$.
-We impose a number of checks to determine if the derived data realization is physically sensible: the ICM temperature and density must be greater than zero in all bins, the total mass profile must be increasing with radius, and the dark matter mass profile and derived density profile must also be everywhere positive.
+We impose a number of checks to determine if the data realization is physically sensible: the ICM temperature and density must be greater than zero in all bins, the total mass profile must be increasing with radius and the derived total density profile must also be everywhere positive.
+We also require that the mass contained in dark matter and stars (which is just the total mass with gas mass subtracted) must be positive.
 If these conditions are not met the entire realization is discarded.
 This process is repeated until $N=5000$ realizations have been accepted.
 From these the sample mean of $\ln M_i$ in each bin is determined, as well as the sample covariance matrix with elements

 where $N$ is the number of Monte Carlo realizations.
 Even though we sample the ICM temperature and density in each bin independently, the covariance matrix is not diagonal since the derivatives and physical consistency checks induce bin-to-bin correlations in the accepted sample.
 We use the mean and covariance of $\ln M$ rather than $M$ since, by inspection, the former is closer to being Gaussian distributed.